-In accordance with the Hatch-Waxman Act, as a result of having filed a timely lawsuit against Teva, FDA approval of Teva's ANDA will be stayed until the earlier of (i) up to 30 months from our March 5, 2015 receipt of Teva's Paragraph IV certification notice (i.e. September 5, 2017) or (ii) a District Court decision finding that the identified patents are invalid, unenforceable or not infringed.
+In accordance with the Hatch-Waxman Act, as a result of having filed a timely lawsuit against Teva, FDA approval of Teva's ANDA, now owned by DRL, will be stayed until the earlier of (i) up to 30 months from our March 5, 2015 receipt of Teva's Paragraph IV certification notice (i.e. September 5, 2017) or (ii) a District Court decision finding that the identified patents are invalid, unenforceable or not infringed.

-The schedule for both suits has now been consolidated for expert discovery and trial.
-Expert discovery is ongoing and a final pretrial conference is scheduled for June 28, 2017.
+The settlement agreement with Actavis did not resolve the litigation against DRL.
+Expert discovery is ongoing in that suit and a final pretrial conference is scheduled for August 8, 2017.
 No trial date has been scheduled.